 In 1870 the nation staggered dazedly away from the Civil War.
 Farmers were 53% of the labor force.
 By 1970 they were about 2%. the nation changed in ways now familiar.
 At that time popular wisdom was anchored in notions we now find repulsive on their surface, and bewildering on inspection.
 We have the advantage over the learned of that age, because we can look back on their deeds, and imagine we know them.
 Their most valiant efforts to see us were mostly ludicrous, if viewed as prophecy, but very telling if viewed as introspection.
 What we humans take for the future is usually a mirror.

-The main text tells us in detail how amazed people were in 1870 at what the previous century had wrought.
+The main text tells us in detail how amazed people were in 1870 at what the previous century had wrought, and rightly so.
 They'd gone from the scythe and shovel plow to the steam tractor.
 From backwater colonies to economic champion.
 From game trails to transcontinental railroads.
 Such marvels there had been, and with a promise of much more.

 Louis Pierpont (L. P.) Brockett, MD, the book's prophet, was a popular writer of the nineteenth century, an educated man, a man of letters, a man of intellectual gifts.
 He foresaw many things not mentioned in other predictions of the period: "a new motive-power," to replace the steam engine, "some practical mode of aero-locomotion," "new textile fibres," "new materials" replacing wood, stone, leather, and metals.
 There would be color photography, "sonographs" of entire speeches, and a canal across the "Isthmus of Darien."
 He lept forward one-hundred years and gave us "the history of a day in 1970."